 I love places where you can avoid the crowds and have the landscape for yourself.
 And while Torres del Paine National Park became very popular, there are still plenty of trails where you’ll meet more birds than humans.

 The Lazo-Weber trail is one of them.
 This 12km (7,5mi) trail is located in the northern side of the park and is a cool way to get familiar with the local flora thanks to its dense nothofagus forest.
-On top of that, you can reach of the park’s most spectacular viewpoints, the Toro Lake viewpoint.
+On top of that, you can reach one of the park’s most spectacular viewpoints, the Toro Lake viewpoint.

 It offers the best view of the largest lake in the region, but also a panoramic view of the Torres del Paine mountain range and surrounding mountains and glaciers.
 If you like geology, this is maybe the best place to understand how these spires were formed.
 And if you like photography, take a high storage memory card with you because there’s just too much beauty to capture.